GashinRS/kvasir-server-fork/Writerside/topics/Getting-started.md

 # Getting started

-## Running with Docker Compose
+## Running with Compose

-The fastest way to get a dev server (with persistent storage) up and running is to use Docker Compose.
+The fastest way to get a dev server (with persistent storage) up and running is to use Compose.

 1. Make sure you install <a href="https://www.docker.com/products/docker-desktop/#:~:text=Download%20Docker%20Desktop" target="_blank">Docker Desktop</a> and enable **Docker host networking**: